Case Interview Practice

 Quant checks to run

-• Validate your assumptions with real-world data where possible.
+• Validate your assumptions with market data.

-• Review your calculations for accuracy and consistency.
+• Cross-check your calculations for accuracy.

 Common mistakes